 SDK offers a Merge(primaryFifaId, secondaryFifaId) method.
 A primary record will continue to be used, while the secondary record will not.
 If the records are merged, any user trying to run any operation (even get) on the secondary record will receive a 309 error along with the pointer to the right, primary record.
 The decision, therefore, is important.

-As a general rule, the older record, i.e. the one that was registered earlier, should be marked as primary.
+As a rule of thumb, the older record, i.e. the one that was registered earlier, should be marked as primary.

 How to determine which record was registered earlier?
-In any duplicate related context, the SDK returns the date of the first registration for each FIFA ID.
+In any duplicate related context, the SDK returns the date of the registration in Connect ID for each FIFA_ID.
 There are two distinct though similar cases here:

-• methods taking name & DoB as parameters - registerPerson(...), getDuplicates(...) - return the date of the first registration for each of the potential duplicates
+• methods taking PersonData (contains name & DoB) as parameter - registerPersonAndWaitForDetailsInCaseofDuplicates(...), getDuplicates(...) - return the date of the registration in Connect ID for each of the potential duplicates

-• methods taking FIFA ID as a parameter - updatePerson(...), getDuplicatesByFifaId(...) - return both: the date of the first registration for each of the potential duplicates and the date of registration of a reference FIFA ID (the one given as a parameter).
+• methods taking FIFA_ID as a parameter - updatePerson(...), getDuplicatesByFifaId(...) - return both: the date of the registration in Connect ID for each of the potential duplicates and the date of registration of a reference FIFA_ID (the one given as a parameter).

-Depeding on your needs you can use any of the methods to determine the dates of the first registration to decide which record is older and should be made primary.
+Depeding on your needs you can use any of the methods to determine the dates of the registration in Connect ID to decide which record is older and should be made primary.

 Any questions?
 Send us an email to support.id@fifa.org.